sivaa-01/Treatodoro/README.md

    npm install
    ```

+4. Customize the End-of-Session Ringtone:
+   To enable the audio alert feature (which is toggled via the mute button), you must replace the placeholder.
+   * Replace the file at `Treatodoro-app/Assets/silent-placeholder.mp3` with your own MP3 file.
+   * The new file **must also be named `silent-placeholder.mp3`** to work correctly.

-4. Run the app in development mode:
+5. Run the app in development mode:
    ```bash
    npm start
    ```
+   > The app window will launch

-5. (Optional) Build distributable executable with **Electron Forge**:
+6. (Optional) Build distributable executable with **Electron Forge**:
    * Install Electron Forge CLI if not already installed:
      ```bash
      npm install --save-dev @electron-forge/cli